univention/ucsschool-id-connector/src/README.rst

 We need to copy the one we want to replicate and save it for later.
 Under "POST /ucsschool-id-connector/api/v1/school_authorities" we can create the new school authority.
 Click *try it out* and insert the coped JSON object from before into the request body.
-Now we just have to alter the name, url, and password before executing the request.
+Now we just have to alter the name, url, and login credentials before executing the request.
 The url has to point to the new school authorities HTTP-API.
 The name can be chosen at your leisure and the password is the authentication token of the school authorities HTTP-API (retrieved earlier).
 The tab ``PATCH /ucsschool-id-connector/api/v1/school_authorities/{name}`` can be used to change an already existing configuration.